 The project you want to turn

 What is your budget range?
-You need to score woods, buy accessories, and woodturning tools that help you mount and turn on the lathe.
+You need to score wood, buy accessories, and use woodturning tools that help you mount and turn on the lathe.
 The lathe is the engine of the car you need to choose carefully.
 The accessories are going to guide you as you get a lathe.
 Your cover the lathe, woods, turning tools (chisels, gouges), and a dust extraction system.
 All of this will help you figure out your price range.

 Ask yourself if the lathe you afford has room for growth.
 It has to be relevant to your future projects.
 As much as you buy a lathe that matches your projects, leave room for future projects.
 These are developments in your turning skill.

 Try to make a rough sketch since you cannot sometimes predict your plans.
 Try to get a bigger lathe as long as your space and budget allow.
 A big lathe turns small things, but a small one does not.
 That makes your investment last longer.

 The overall size of the wood lathe determines your project limit.
 You have three options in the market, and these are: